mitre-ace-direct/ace-direct/README.md

 ## Prerequisites and assumptions

 * The acedirect-kurento signaling server has been tested with JsSIP library version `3.5.1`.
 All interoperability tests have been completed with this version. **Important**: when upgrading JsSIP library version, the files in `jssip-modifications` must be ported to the next JsSIP version.
 Ensure that the files are compatible.
 Complete _diffs_ and make the same changes in the same files in the new JsSIP library version.
-* *Acquire domain names for the servers*.
-Domain names must be *three-level domain names* with *no special characters*: `acenode.domain.com`, `aceopenam.domain.com`, `acestun.domain.com`, `aceturn.domain.com`, `aceproxy.domain.com`, `acesip.domain.com`, `acekms.domain.com`, and `portal.domain.com`.
+* _Acquire domain names for the servers_.
+Domain names must be _three-level domain names_ with _no special characters_: `acenode.domain.com`, `acestun.domain.com`, `aceturn.domain.com`, `aceproxy.domain.com`, `acesip.domain.com`, `acekms.domain.com`, and `portal.domain.com`.
 * Deploy all servers as Amazon Web Services (AWS) EC2 instances.
 Use the _Amazon Linux 2_ operating system, unless specified otherwise.
 Other Linux flavors _may_ work with slight or no changes to the instructions.
 * Set all servers to the _UTC timezone_.
 Use `chronyd` or `ntp` to synchronize time across all servers.
 * On `acenode.domain.com`, modify SE Linux: `sudo setsebool -P httpd_can_network_connect 1`.
 You will need to do this after any reboot.
 * The only public facing server is `portal.domain.com`.
 All other servers only have private IP addresses on the same subnet.
 * Add all server names and private IP addresses to `/etc/hosts` on all servers.
-* *Create A records*.
+* _Create A records_.
 Connect your IP addresses to host names with _A records_ ([link](https://www.godaddy.com/help/add-an-a-record-19238)).
 Create _private A records_ for all servers.
 The NGINX server (`portal.domain.com`) also requires a _public A record_.
 Some other servers require _public A records_.
 See the installation instructions for those servers for more details.
-* *Update provider peering lists*.
+* _Update provider peering lists_.
 For video/softphones, contact providers to update their peering lists.
-* *Acquire website certificates*
+* _Acquire website certificates_

-  * Certificates should be *wildcard* certs to allow domain name flexibility.
+  * Certificates should be _wildcard_ certs to allow domain name flexibility.
   * Name the certificates `cert.pem` and `key.pem`.
   * Place certificates in the expected folders on all the servers: `/etc/ssl/`.
 Certificates must have `644` permissions.
   * For new certificates, you may need to execute `restorecon`, for example: `restorecon -R -v cert.pem`

-* *Internet access*.
+* _Internet access_.
 An Internet connection is required to install, build, and update the ACE Direct software.
 This allows the build processes to download external software and other dependencies.

 ---